-The currents from the VP and VP nodes are summed together through the Power inductors of the output filter (LP1-A, LP1-B).
+The currents from the VP and VP nodes are summed together through the Power inductors of the output filter board (L203A,B - LF & L403A,B - HF).
 The signal for each channel then goes through a series of filters and traps to clean up the signal and remove the noise at the switching frequency.
 The low frequency portion of the signal is used as LF feedback for the modulators via LF\LF\FB and HF\LF\FB.
 The only active circuitry on the output board is the signal conditioning op-amp U506.
-This provides real-time scaled monitoring of the output voltage and current of each channel.
+These provide real-time scaled monitoring of the output voltage and current of each channel.
 AO\LF is the voltage and IS\LF is the current.
-Scaling is 9.68mV/V for AO\LFB and 31mV/A for the LF\IS.
-The most common failures to date on the output filter have been failure of the vertical cement current sense resistors.
+Scaling is 11.467mV/V for AO\LFB and AO\HFB and 41.08mV/A for the LF\IS and 82.33mV/A for the HF\IS.
+The most common failures to date on the output filter board have been failure of the vertical cement current sense resistors.
 In some cases involving high vibration, the leads have fractured resulting in a higher than normal impedance when measured.
 This results in premature current limiting when driving a load.
 Hi temp epoxy is used to secure these and repair is most difficult.
 The next most common failure observed has been the terminals in the Molex connector to the speaker interface board.
 Sometimes the terminals can get pushed out of the housing or damaged resulting in no output.
 Care should be taken when installing the cover to avoid pinching the speaker interface leads between the cover and shield.

-FAILURE MODES: High strength epoxy under the coils makes individual coils replacement unlikely.
+FAILURE MODES: In general it will be easier to swap a new Output filter board than it is to repair one.
+High strength epoxy under the coils makes individual coils replacement unlikely.
 Whenever this is done, it is critical to readjust the OL/UL settings on each individual modulator board for optimal performance.
-The test points for setting OL/UL is TP2.
+The test points for setting OL/UL for each channel are TP208 - LF and TP408 - HF.

 Figures 8,9,10 for OL/UL adjustment.
-(Only LF trace applies to DP1)